-The Coalition was incorporated on October 1, 2021 by the following founding local government members: the cities of Lebanon, Nashua and Dover; the towns of Hanover, Harrisville, Exeter, Rye, Warner, Walpole, Plainfield, Newmarket, Enfield and Durham; and Cheshire County.
+The Coalition was incorporated on October 1, 2021 by the following founding local government Members: the cities of Lebanon, Nashua and Dover; the towns of Hanover, Harrisville, Exeter, Rye, Warner, Walpole, Plainfield, Newmarket, Enfield and Durham; and Cheshire County.
+The towns of Pembroke, Hudson and Webster have since also entered into the Joint Powers Agreement.

-This plan assumes, but does not require, the Town of Enfield to participate fully in the Coalition for the purposes of implementing and operating Enfield Community Power.
+This plan assumes, but does not require, the Town to participate fully in the Coalition for the purposes of implementing and operating Rye Community Power.

-Town of Enfield Participation in Joint Powers Agency Governance
+Town Participation in Joint Powers Agency Governance